Generic selectors

 • Care Level: Moderate

-• Diet – Omnivore
+• Diet.
+Omnivore

-• Origin – South America
+• Origin.
+South America

-• Swimming Level – Mid to Top
+• Swimming Level.
+Mid to Top

 Cardinal Tetras make for a cheerful addition to any community tank.
 These small, peaceful fish have striking coloration with red stripes that run along their bodies and are contrasted by vibrant blue streaks above them.
 Cardinal Tetras do best in temperatures between 73°F and 81°F. They are social creatures, too, so it is recommended to keep at least six of the same species together in one aquarium if you want an active atmosphere.
-African dwarfs frogs can be kept successfully alongside these schooling fish since they share similar needs, such as neutral to acidic pH levels ranging from 6.0-7.0.
+African dwarfs frogs is kept successfully alongside these schooling fish since they share similar needs, such as neutral to acidic pH levels ranging from 6.0-7.0.

 6. Rummy Nose Tetra